FrankenSplit: Efficient Neural Feature Compression with Shallow Variational Bottleneck Injection for Mobile Edge Computing: Problem Formulation

-By Shannon’s rate-distortion theory~\cite{shannon1959coding}, we seek a mapping from a random variable (r.v.) $X$ to an r.v. $Z$, minimizing the bitrate the outcomes of $X$ and can be reconstructed according to a distortion constraint $D_c$.
-More formally, given a distortion measure $\mathcal{D}$ and a distortion constraint $D_c$, the minimal bitrate is
+By Shannon’s rate-distortion (r-d) theory~\cite{shannon1959coding}, we seek a mapping bound by a distortion constraint from a random variable (r.v.) $X$ to an r.v. $U$, minimizing the bitrate of the outcomes of $X$.
+More formally, given a distortion measure $\mathcal{D}$ and a distortion constraint $D_c$, the minimal bitrate is: